 War and Military

-Discusses stressors faced by female Veterans and reviews research on coping and VA changes in services for women.
+Discusses stressors faced by women Veterans and reviews research on coping and VA changes in services for women.

 Discusses the meaning, epidemiology, and psychological effects of military sexual trauma (MST) among men and women and includes information on screening for and assessing MST, as well as available treatments.

 - Providing Mental Health Care for Those Who Experienced Military Sexual Trauma

 Discusses strategies to screen and assess for military sexual trauma (MST), provide evidence-based treatment and share resources with Veterans.